Applying for financial aid at Berry College

 - It's the best way of ensuring that your FAFSA has accurate tax information.

-- You won't need to provide a copy of your parents' IRS tax return transcripts to your college.
+- You won't need to provide a copy of your or your parents' IRS tax return transcripts to your college.

-5. Promptly submit any additional information that is requested by the Berry College Office of Financial Aid.
+6. Promptly submit any additional information that is requested by the Berry College Financial Aid Office.
 The federal processor selects a percentage of FAFSA filers to complete a process called verification.
-Verification requires students to complete a verification worksheet, submit tax transcripts and other items.
-You will be notified by the Office of Financial Aid if you need to provide this information.
+Verification requires students to complete a verification worksheet, submit tax transcripts, and other items.
+You will be notified by the Financial Aid Office if you need to provide this information.
 It is important that you respond promptly to any request for additional information as failing to provide it can delay the receipt of your financial aid award information.

 7. Review the Financial Aid Award letter you receive from Berry College.
 You will receive a financial aid award letter from Berry College when your FAFSA information is complete.
 If a student loan is included in your award there will be instructions on how to complete that application process as well as other information about renewal of awards and other institutional financial aid policies.
 It is important for you to be familiar with all information provided and to contact our office with any questions you may have.